carmelol/hello-world/README.md

 Hello All,

-i've just created my first Repository and Branch in GitHub Yeah!
+I've just created my first Repository and Branch in GitHub Yeah!